-Many of the successful partnerships discussed above were a result of groups coming together because funding was available to support their collaboration or because of past relationships between the partners.
+Many of the successful partnerships discussed above were a result of groups coming together because funding was available to support their collaboration or past relationships between the partners.
 Given the state's fiscal situation, it is unlikely that new state funds would be available to support new partnerships.
-However, existing efforts, such as the Health Workforce Development Council (discussed above), could work to highlight local and regional partnerships and initiatives and work to bring these innovations up to scale statewide.
+However, existing efforts, like the aforementioned Health Workforce Development Council, could highlight local and regional partnerships or initiatives and work to bring these innovations up to scale statewide.